-3.44 Policy CS6 of the Core Strategy seeks to ensure that a proportion of the housing allocation will be for affordable housing.
+- 3.35 Policy CS6 of the Core Strategy seeks to ensure that a proportion of the housing allocation will be for affordable housing.
 The Council seeks to achieve affordable housing on schemes proposing 5 or more dwellings, with 40% provision sought on greenfield sites of 15 or more dwellings (or 0.5 ha or more).
-In exceptional cases a financial contribution is acceptable in lieu of on site affordable housing.

-3.45 Affordable housing is measured in gross terms i.e the number of dwellings completed, through new build, acquisitions and conversions.
+In exceptional cases a financial contribution is acceptable in lieu of on site affordable housing. - 3.36 Affordable housing is measured in gross terms i.e the number of dwellings completed, through new build, acquisitions and conversions.
 It does not take account of losses through demolitions before a site is redeveloped.
-Net completions are also shown in Table 3.22.
-Details of affordable housing sites completed in 2017/18 are presented in Table A.13.
+Net completions are also shown in Table 3.21.
+Demolition commenced at Hutton Close in Newbury with 10 units demolished at the end of March 2019.
+Demolition of the remaining units has since been completed and redevelopment of the site has commenced.
+Details of affordable housing sites completed in 2018/19 are presented in Table A.13.